 Standing there in my coat, boots, snow pants, mittens, and hat, so protected against the weather I was more like a stuffed animal than a human.
 Arms and legs locked into place by stuffed mounds of nylon, dacron and scratchy wool.
 The final step before going out into the kind of cold that makes your nostril hairs freeze in place, was the doing up of the coat.

 This step normally went well, but if Betty was in a hurry to get me out of the house she’d grab onto the zipper and tug it up fast and hard.
 If I looked down at the wrong moment the zipper teeth would chew into my chin leaving me screaming and my chin angry .
-That’s how you could tell all the mother’s on the street that had a job, soap opera or drink to get back to.
-Their kid had the tribal scarring of a tiny red welt on their chin all winter.
+That chin scar was how you could tell the kids of all the mothers on the street that had a job, soap opera or drink to get back to.
+Those kids had the tribal scarring of a tiny red welt on their chin all winter long.

 As a kid my coats were never down filled.
 They had some kind of revolutionary 70’s era pillow filling in them that mainly kept you from getting wet as opposed to cold.

 The second one is a Canada Goose “Resolute”.
-This has been my go to Canadian winter coat for the past 10 years.
+This Canada Goose has been my go to Canadian winter coat for the past 13 years.
 The Canada Goose coats are the warmest coats known to mankind.
-They were “the” coat to own if you worked outside in television, and for a time you could spot someone who was in television based on if they were wearing a Canada Goose.
+They were “the” coat to own if you worked in television and shot outside.
+For a time you could spot someone who was in television based on if they were wearing a Canada Goose.
 Not so anymore.
 This coat has now become one of the most popular winter coats in Canada and the U.S. despite their shocking price tag.

 The only problem is … you have to dry clean it.